j5v/ray2/README.md

-# ray2
+## ray2

 Renders a small ball, inside a reflective ellipsiod, producing complicated patterns.

-Uses WebGL shaders, which typically give real-time animation (60fps on a good graphics card).
+Uses WebGL shaders, which may result in real-time animation: 60fps on a good graphics card [2014].
+Works on mobile devices (even Galaxy S3), but typically with limited precision.

 Currently comprises HTML+Javascript, and a supporting JavaScript framework.

-Todo:
+#### Todo

 1. Inject parameters into the script, and recompile shaders (detach, delete, etc).

 2. UI for parameters.

 3. UI for setting canvas size.

-3. Resume after recompile, enabling seamless parameter changes, pausing, and URL-encoded state.
+4. Resume after recompile, enabling seamless parameter changes, pausing, and URL-encoded state.

-4. Produce high-resolution still image (requires all the above)
+5. Produce high-resolution still image (requires all the above)